o2r-project/api/docs/job.md

 - `queued`: step is not yet started
 - `running`: step is currently running
-- `success`: step is completed successfully
+- `success`: step is completed successfully - positive result
-- `failure`: step is completed unsuccessfully
+- `failure`: step is completed unsuccessfully - negative result
-- `skipped`: step does not fit the given input, e.g. bag validation is not done for non-bag workspaces
+- `skipped`: step does not fit the given input or results of previous steps, e.g. bag validation is not done for non-bag workspaces - neutral result

 ### Step metadata